 Welcome to our SEN page!
 Here you will find a wealth of information and links to support your child and inform you about supporting children with Special Educational Needs.

 At Sharp Lane Primary School, we pride ourselves on the fantastic provision we can offer our pupils.
 Miss Askew is our SENCo and leads the team with Mr Garden our Inclusion Manager.
 We have a great team of Learning Mentors in the PDC who support children with pastoral needs lead by Mrs Smith.
 Miss Birch is our Child Development and Access officer who supports staff to ensure all of our pupils can access the provision they need to make sure they make the best possible progress.

 Sharp Lane buys in additional time with our Speech and Language therapist every week to support our children and develop our staff.
 We have several teaching assistants who deliver speech and language interventions to children on a 1 to 1 basis each afternoon.

 We are constantly looking at ways to further enhance our provision and develop our team.
 We aim to add more information and useful documents to this page.
-Should you have any questions regarding your child, please do not hesitate to make an appointment with Mrs Askew who is always happy to listen.
+Should you have any questions regarding your child, please do not hesitate to make an appointment with Miss Askew who is always happy to listen.

 Supporting Additional Needs at SLPS (all our children are special)

 At Sharp Lane we are very proud of our Good OFSTED report.
 Here are some of the inspectors' comments about SEN provision at Sharp Lane.

 'Teaching assistants make a valuable contribution to pupils’ learning.
 They are used well and play an important part in lessons, whether working with groups of pupils or with individuals.
 Their positive contribution to pupils’ learning ensures that disabled pupils and those who have special educational needs, and those who are disadvantaged, make good progress with their learning.'